Network connectivity in Mbed OS

 Tree type mesh

 6LoWPAN is a compression method for IPv6 packets.
-Mbed OS supports Wi-SUN, 6LoWPAN-ND and Thread protocols for forming IPv6 based mesh networks.
+Mbed OS supports Wi-SUN and 6LoWPAN-ND protocols for forming IPv6 based mesh networks.
 All protocols use the same 6LoWPAN compression method but different routing protocols to achieve wireless mesh network.

 Applications running on 6LoWPAN-based mesh networks use the same Mbed OS Socket API for connectivity.